Saurabh-report/operating-system/OS_Journal/docs/week2.md

 # Week 2: Security Planning and Testing Methodology

+Effective system administration requires a dual-focus approach: proactive **Security Planning** and rigorous **Testing Methodology**.

+*   **Security Planning** involves identifying potential vulnerabilities and defining a set of baseline controls before the system is fully operational.
+By establishing a "hardened" configuration early, we reduce the attack surface and ensure that security is integrated into the system's architecture rather than added as an afterthought.
+*   **Testing Methodology** is the process of verifying that our planned security controls are correctly implemented and effective.
+It provides empirical evidence that the system behaves as expected under both normal conditions and potential attacks/resource exhaustion.

+---

 ## 1. Security Configuration Checklist

 To ensure a secure server environment, I have established the following baseline configuration checklist: